microsoft/FluidFramework/BREAKING.md

     ]),
     providerEntries,
     requestHandlers,
-    // Opt-in to removing the AgentScheduler
+    // Opt-out of adding the AgentScheduler
-    { omitAgentSchedulerAndLeaderElection: true },
+    { addGlobalAgentSchedulerAndLeaderElection: false },
 );
 ```

-This option will be enabled by default in an upcoming release before being turned on permanently, so it is recommended to make these updates proactively.
+The option will be turned off by default in an upcoming release before being turned off permanently, so it is recommended to make these updates proactively.

 ## 0.37 Breaking changes